jepetersohn/phase-3-guide/week-2/final-project-directions/README.md

 Your instructors have seen projects encounter, survive, and move past interpersonal worries.
 Do not keep these concerns to yourself, reach out to us.

+## GETTING STARTED

+1. Create a repo underneath your cohort organization
+2. Create a README.md in said repo
+3. In the README provide:
+  * Project name
+  * Your names
+  * Your Trello Board
+  * Any working agreements
+4. _Later..._ after ideation, provide the user stories which comprise your MVP
+5. Set up Continuous Integration where applicable (CircleCI, Travis)